Justasic/Navn/Readme.txt

 System support: Linux/Unix i386 (x86)

-to compile on a debian system you need the C-Ares libraries to get them on debian 5/6 type "sudo apt-get install libc-ares-dev"
+to compile on a debian system you need the C-Ares libraries. to get them on debian 5/6 type "sudo apt-get install libc-ares-dev"

 How to Install: